Eomm/blog-posts/posts/03-to-production.md

 This step is quite straighforward after installing [Docker](https://www.docker.com/) on your PC.

-I like to add the command in the `package.json`:
+I like to add commands in the `package.json`:

 ```json
   "local:mongo": "docker run -d -p 27017:27017 --rm --name mongoLocal mongo:4.2",